 For this reason, for testing purposes, use the 32-bit QEMU emulator included with RMPrepUSB (just press F11 - tip: try to use 900MB or less for memory or QEMU may not run), or use VBox+DavidB's VMUB utility (highly recommended) - these utilities dismount the USB drive before it runs QEMU or VBox and thus allows the VM to fully access the whole USB drive (a few payloads may not even run correctly unless this is done!).

-ALWAYS TEST ON A REAL SYSTEM IF A VM DOES NOT APPEAR TO WORK!
+ALWAYS TEST USING A REAL SYSTEM IF A VM DOES NOT APPEAR TO WORK AS EXPECTED!

 Make sure you run VBox and VMUB with Administrator privileges - I suggest you set up shortcuts for each one with the Run as Admin box ticked.

 If using VBox, you can set up a VM with VT-x/AMD-V acceleration when testing most features of E2B.
 However, you may find that the VM won't run XP Setup unless VT-x/AMD-V acceleration is first turned off.
 Once the text-mode stage has completed, you can turn on VT-x/AMD-V acceleration to run the 2nd GUI stage.
 Some linux ISOs (e.g. Parted Magic) may also not run correctly with VT-x ON (if you get a 'Cannot find SQFS' error, try VT-x OFF or test on a real system).

 With VBox, you can also UEFI-boot (64-bit or 32-bit UEFI).
 Just set up a new VM in VBox and specify either a 32-bit or 64-bit OS system and then tick the System - Motherboard - Enable EFI (Special OSes only) checkbox.

 Note that VBOX does not support Win7 64-bit UEFI - it will hang on the 4-part flag graphic if you try it.